 The first day we ate it as a main dish with some broccoli and the leftover was even better the next day as a snack or even take it to work or school for lunch!

-All the family loved it and this is a dish I will be making over and over again!
+All the family loved my new kolokythopita me Spanaki and this is a pie I will be making over and over again!

 - 1 cup olive oil, divided (1/4 for frying and ¾ for brushing)

 - 780 grams grated frozen butternut squash

 - 600 grams fresh spinach, blanched and water squeezed

 - 1 large onion, finely chopped

 - 1 ½ cups finely chopped herbs (dill, spring onions, kafkalithres, myronia or add more dill, parsley and other herbs)

 - 6 sheets of thick (country style) phyllo pastry